aufdj/prisirv/README.md

-  -q,  -quiet            Suppresses output other than errors -clobber               Allow file clobbering -file-align            Truncate blocks to align with file boundaries -lzw                   Use LZW compression method
+  -q,  -quiet            Suppresses output other than errors -clobber               Allow file clobbering -file-align            Truncate blocks to align with file boundaries -cm                    Use Context Mixing compression method

 Flags '-file-align' and '-lzw' have no effect on extraction.